Lightstreamer/Lightstreamer-example-StockList-client-gwt/README.md

 * The Lightstreamer JavaScript API Client library is included in the page.
 * A "lsGwtDynamic" div element is added to the page; this will be the place where the GWT FlexTable will be appended.

-The <b>LSGWTLightstreamerClient</b> class wraps the LightstreamerClient object, which is the JavaScript class responsible of handling the connections and subscriptions to the Lightstreamer server.
+The <b>LSGWTLightstreamerClient</b> class wraps the LightstreamerClient object, which is the JavaScript class responsible of handling the connections and subscriptions to the Lightstreamer server.<br>
 The <b>LSGWTSubscription</b> class wraps the Subscription JavaScript class, which represents a Lightstreamer subscription.
 It is an abstract class; its subclass <b>LSGWTDemoTable</b> extends its functionalities implementing the handling of the updates and publishing them to a GWT FlexTable.

 Check out the sources for further explanations.